 Real property, investment accounts, and bank accounts are the most common assets to transfer into a revocable living trust.
 Retirement accounts such as IRAs and 401(k)s are generally not transferred into a trust during the owner's lifetime because doing so would be treated as a taxable distribution.
 Instead, the trust can be named as a beneficiary of those accounts if appropriate, with careful attention to the IRA distribution rules that apply to trust beneficiaries.
 Life insurance and annuities typically also pass by beneficiary designation rather than through the trust.
 Your estate planning attorney and financial advisor should review each asset class and advise on the best titling approach given your overall plan.

 At the grantor's death, the successor trustee takes over and distributes assets to beneficiaries according to the trust's terms.
 For outright distributions, this can happen relatively quickly, often within a few weeks to a few months, depending on the complexity of the estate and how organized the documentation is.
-For trusts that are designed to hold assets long-term for a surviving spouse or minor children, distributions happen according to the schedule and conditions the grantor specified.
+For trusts that are designed to hold assets long-term for a surviving spouse, minor children, or grandchildren, distributions happen according to the schedule and conditions the grantor specified.
 The beneficiaries do not need to go through a court process.
 The trustee manages the process and provides any required accountings directly to the beneficiaries.

 It depends on the complexity of the trust, the assets it holds, and the dynamics within your family.
 A family member can serve effectively as trustee when they are trusted by all beneficiaries, organized, and comfortable working with attorneys and financial professionals.
 A professional trustee, such as a corporate trust company or professional fiduciary, brings expertise, accountability, and neutrality.
 Professional trustees are particularly worth considering when the trust will be active for a long time, when it holds complex assets like business interests or real estate, when family dynamics make a neutral party more appropriate, or when no family member is well-suited for the administrative demands of the role.
 A co-trustee arrangement, pairing a family member with a professional, can offer the benefits of both.